HOW THE PROGRAM WORKS

 Once registered with the PLR program, do I have to re-register every year?

 No. Your file will be automatically carried over from year to year.
-However, should you wish to add a new title, you will need to do so during the registration period by completing a File Update form (provided to authors in February each year).
+However, should you wish to add a new title or a new edition or format, you will need to do so during the registration period by completing a File Update form (provided to authors in February each year).

 A new edition of a title that I registered a number of years ago was just released.
 Will this have an impact on the payment category in which my title falls?